 The Prince Kuhio Festival is a series of events, ceremonies, and activities organized by The Association of Hawaiian Civic Clubs to celebrate the birthday of Prince Jonah Kuhio Kalanianaole, who founded the first Hawaiian Civic Club on December 7, 1918.
 These celebrations began in the early 1970s and have grown to include month-long activities such as a commemorative parade, choral concert, “Hoolaulea” or “Hoikeike” (celebration), and more.

 Last Friday of every month January through October

-Offering a new twist on pau hana (happy hour), the Honolulu Museum of Art presents an evening that invigorates the senses with a combination of food, art, music, dancing and drinks.
-The theme for each event is based on the museum's current feature exhibition and provides a fun and social way to view art in a festive atmosphere.
+Offering a new twist on pau hana (happy hour), the Honolulu Museum of Art presents an evening that invigorates the senses with a combination of food, art, music, dancing, and drinks.
+The theme for each event reflects the museum's current feature exhibition and provides a fun and social way to view art in a festive atmosphere.